blukatdevelopment/FPS_Framework/Planning/README.md

 Minimalistic multiplayer arena shooter.

+# Database Stuff
+This feature branch should establish some CRUD operations with SQLite that can be built upon for future data storage needs.
+This test is merely to prove these libraries work before trying to do heavy lifting.

+There are only three tasks
+- Create a database with a table (maybe last_played)
+- Store something in it
+- Update that thing.

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance criteria that can be marked complete or ready for review.